MartinGeisse/grumpyrest/doc/howto-request-body.md

 ## Custom Types

-You can extend grumpyrest with custom types, both for request body parsing and response body generation.
-For that you'll have to write a class that implements `JsonSerializer` and/or `JsonDeserializer` and gets registered in the `JsonRegistries` (actually the `JsonSerializerRegistry` and/or `JsonDeserializerRegistry`) of the `JsonEngine` like
+You can extend grumpyrest with custom types for request body parsing.
+For that you'll have to write a class that implements `JsonDeserializer` and gets registered in the `JsonRegistries` (actually the `JsonDeserializerRegistry`) of the `JsonEngine` like this:
-this:

 ```
-restApi.getJsonEngine().addTypeAdapter(new MyTypeAdapter());
+restApi.getJsonEngine().registerDeserializer(new MyDeserializer());
 ```

+TODO:
 This interface must provide three methods:
 * `boolean supportsType(Type type)`: to ask the type adapter which types it supports.
-This cannot currently distinguish between parsing and serialization, so if you want to support both for a specific type, then they must be implemented by the same type adapter.
+This cannot currently distinguish between deserial and serialization, so if you want to support both for a specific type, then they must be implemented by the same type adapter.
 This method can be as easy as `type.equals(MyCustomType.class)` if that type isn't an interface, is not part of a class hierarchy and is not generic.
 For more complex cases, refer to the JDK documentation about `Type`.